 - Protect your retirement, estate, and legacy plan

 - Allowing you to maintain independence and control

 - Address where the care will be provided and who will provide it

 - Allowing your loved ones to supervise care rather than provide care

-I am planning adding more to this topic in a separate article because the long-term care is a complicated matter.
+I am planning to add more to this topic in a separate article because long-term care is a complicated matter.

 Folks, there is a significant financial risk.
 Plan accordingly.

 That is money you want to leave to heirs or charitable organizations.
 Since the desired legacies are very personal, it is up to you to plan to leave specific amounts or just leftover (which could be nothing).
 It could be some tangible assets such as valuables, art, real estate, or it could be proceeds from annuities and/or life insurance.

 Tip: If some of your savings are designated as a legacy, consider investing that portion in a more aggressive portfolio so it can keep growing.